-If you have been abused or neglected at The Grove of Fox Valley, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at The Grove of Fox Valley, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 The Grove of Fox Valley is a nursing facility equipped with 158 registered beds.
 It runs as a for-profit that supports Medicare and Medicaid programs.
 Its primary services include rehabilitation and health services.
 The Grove of Fox Valley is located at 1601 North Farnsworth Avenue, Aurora, IL and may be reached through telephone number 630-898-1180.
 The Illinois Nursing Home Care Act and Department of Public Health govern The Grove of Fox Valley.

 The Grove of Fox Valley’s Address, Phone Number, and Contact Information